hugomodo/hugomodo-docs/content/docs/shortcodes.md

 ## Hugo

-All of these standard [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/) still work with HugoModo.
+All of the standard [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/) work with HugoModo by default.

+Those listed below also work with the shims provided by the [Shortcode Partials](/extensions/shortcode-partials) extension.

 ### figure